Eibru/TableJS/README.md

 # Intro
 Html and dom manipulation is pain.
-This library helps create simple tables in javascript. <br/>
+This library helps create simple tables in javascript/typescript. <br/>
 You will have to write your own css to make it look decent.

 # Installation